Breeding, Diseases, Facility Management, Shelter and Rescue Resources

 - When inflammation occurs in the cavity linings and organs, the non-effusive or dry form of FIP is the result.
 Symptoms of this form include weight loss, fever, loss of appetite, lethargy, jaundice, disorientation, tremors, urinary incontinence and inflammation of the eye.

-Diagnosis is difficult as fewer than 10 percent of the cats with feline Corona develop FIP.
+Diagnosis of FIP in cats is difficult as fewer than 10 percent of the cats with feline Corona develop FIP.
 It is not well understood why some cats get FIP while others don’t.
 Cornell University is close to solving the issue.
 It appears purebred cats are predisposed to FIP, but one must be cautious with that statement as purebreds may be more likely to follow FIP disease.

 Cornell University has found a set of spiked proteins and the genes that code them unique to FIP.
 These spiked proteins are responsible for the changes in the Coronavirus that make it become FIP.
 That will set the stage for effective diagnostics, treatments and preventions for FIP in the future.